ChristosPolydorou/craft-bots/10_rules_overview.md

 - Actions are described on the [commands](33_commands#detailed-command-list) page.

 **Tasks**
-- A task looks like "construct a building at node X using these resources".
+- A task looks like "construct a building at node X using these resources: 2 red, 1 blue, ..."
 - Each task is associated with a score and a deadline.
 - Constructing the required building before the deadline will complete the task and score the points.
 - When all tasks are completed, new tasks are generated.